iscmueh/website/content/english/network/_index.md

 # page title background image
 bg_image: "images/backgrounds/page-title.jpg"
 # meta description
-description : "ISCM international expert network is developed to build a knowledge-sharing platform that connects like-minded professionals with precise expertise in particular sectors.
-The network offers excellent opportunities to share specialized knowledge, experience, and insights that might not be available elsewhere.
-Further, it inspires a passion for science and develops a better education and life through various activities of mutual benefit, ranging from training and research to local authority or community support."
+description: "The ISCM International Expert Network is where ISCM connects like-minded individuals, who are professionals with precise expertise in particular sectors.
+The network is an excellent chance to share specialized knowledge, experience, and insights.
+Additionally, it helps inspire passion for science, and develop a better education/life through various activities of mutual benefit ranging from training, research to local authority or community support."
 ---